 If you want to add an example test case, enter the information in the fields and save the test case.

 If you choose more than one language, you will need to add base code and test cases for each language you've added.

-Add Sample Code Solution
+Adding a Sample Code Solution

 You can add a sample code solution by selecting the settings gear while in the code editing view.
 Then click "+ Add a sample code solution".